 Source: Martyn Eeles

-Writing a great letter of intent isn’t as difficult as it sounds.
+Writing a great LOI isn’t as difficult as it sounds.
 But like every official document, it does require careful thought and a dash of finesse.

 Think of it as setting the stage for a bigger conversation.
 You want to make sure the tone is right, the details are clear, and everyone walks away with a solid understanding of what comes next.